← All Chapters|Part 3The Operations

 "They clone people and get their passwords and stuff and their business ideas under torture, and the person the next day won't remember what happened at all, just will think they didn't have a dream last night and they feel sick the next day."

 The applications extend far beyond entertainment.
-Any person with valuable knowledge—a business strategy, a technological innovation, a political plan, a military secret—can be cloned, interrogated at the cloning station, and returned to their bed with no memory of the extraction.
-The information obtained is then used by whoever commissioned the interrogation.
+Any person with valuable knowledge—a business strategy, a technological innovation, a political plan—can be cloned, interrogated at the cloning station, and returned to their bed with no memory of the extraction.

 The Unpayable Debt

 What Marshall describes is, at its core, a system of debt bondage.
-The artist receives fame—a genuine, life-changing commodity in a culture that worships celebrity.
-In exchange, the artist surrenders autonomy, privacy, and bodily integrity for the rest of their life.
-There is no repayment plan, no exit clause, no way to buy out the contract.
+The artist receives fame—a genuine, life-changing commodity.
+In exchange, the artist surrenders autonomy, privacy, and bodily integrity.

 "They think that these crazy people talking about selling souls and stuff, they don't think that has anything to do with anything.
 And they think that they're just going to outsmart these superstitious religious people and sign just nothing that doesn't involve anything."

 The artists enter the system believing they are smarter than the system.
-They believe that "selling your soul" is a metaphor, a superstitious ritual performed by people they can manipulate.
-By the time they understand what they've actually agreed to, they are already trapped—their fame is the system's leverage, and their silence is the price of their continued existence.
+They believe that "selling your soul" is a metaphor.
+By the time they understand that they have signed over their biology to become a vessel for the Vril, they are already trapped.

 "I always put little hints in the songs, in lyrics and stuff, wherever I could.
 And sometimes they would allow it, sometimes they wouldn't."